alevee/progetti/README.md

 My project is growing day by day and the I will update further progress.
 My current work is shown in the issues tab.

-Thanks for your time and contribution
+Thanks for your time and contribution.
+Every hint will be really appreciated!

 Alessandro